fmoessbauer/block-puzzle-solver/README.md

 **Rotation**

-To get all permutations of the brick, it has to be rotated about every axis.
+To get all orientations of the brick, it has to be rotated about every axis.
 This is done by multiplying the brick-matrix with [rotation matrices](https://en.wikipedia.org/wiki/Rotation_matrix).
 As the brick might be symmetric with respect to an axis or a point, this rotation process might return duplicates.
 These would only differ in an offset.
 To avoid this, the resulting bricks are shifted so that the smalles coordinate in each axis is 0.
 After that duplicates are removed.

 **Translation**